cccontro/contro/docs/elements/arg.md

     </li>
   </ul>
   </div>
-  <p class="description">A statement that supports an argument and that in conjunction with an Inference Rule leads to a conclusion.</p>
+  <p class="description">A formula that supports the conclusion of an argument.
+It may either be extracted from the knowledge base or derived as the conclusion of another argument.</p>
   </summary>
   <div class="extra">
     <ul>